-LANDIKOTAL: Business communities from Pakistan and Afghanustab welcomed the Pakistan’s decision to keep open its borders crossings with Afghanistan for 6 days a week to facilitate cross-border trade activities which has been affected due to the COVID-19 pandemic in both countries.
+LANDIKOTAL: Business communities from Pakistan and Afghanistan welcomed Pakistan’s decision to keep open its borders crossings with Afghanistan for 6 days a week to facilitate cross-border trade activities which have been affected due to the COVID-19 pandemic in both countries.

 Talking to The News on Sunday, Pakistani and Afghan traders welcomed the decision and hoped that it would enhance trade activities between the two countries.

-Ahmad Shah Yarzada, an Afghan importer and member of the Pakistan Afghanistan Joint Chamber of Commerce and Industry, said traders and businessmen in both countries have been demanding opening of the crossing points as their closure had badly affected trade activities.
+Ahmad Shah Yarzada, an Afghan importer and member of the Pakistan-Afghanistan Joint Chamber of Commerce and Industry, said traders and businessmen in both countries have been demanding the opening of the crossing points as their closure had badly affected trade activities.

 He said the step taken by Pakistan to open the border would help increase trade relations between the two countries.

-Traders in district Khyber and Khyber Pakhtunkhwa also hailed the decision and said it would help ensure speedy clearance of gods carrying containers besides removal of hurdles to bilateral trade and transit trade between Pakistan and Afghanistan.
+Traders in district Khyber and Khyber Pakhtunkhwa also hailed the decision and said it would help ensure speedy clearance of gods carrying containers beside the removal of hurdles to bilateral trade and transit trade between Pakistan and Afghanistan.

 Shinwari said that the Afghan government had requested Pakistan’s government to reopen the Torkham border and timely clearance of stranded trucks on both sides of the border.
-He said to facilitate traders and businessmen at the border were agreed by both sides.
+He said facilitating traders and businessmen at the border was agreed upon by both sides.

 He said that Khyber Pakhtunkhwa Chief Minister Mahmood Khan has extended all-out support to the traders of both countries as this decision would speed up the vehicle clearance processes at the border with Afghanistan.

-He also thanked Jawad Hussain Kazmi and Col(R) Siddique of Khyber Chamber of Commerce Group for his hectic efforts in the reopening of Torkkham and Chaman border.
+He also thanked Jawad Hussain Kazmi and Col(R) Siddique of the Khyber Chamber of Commerce Group for his hectic efforts in the reopening of the Torkkham and Chaman border.

 Shinwari said ease of the border particularly helped the smooth flow of visitors from and to Afghanistan.
-It was a joint effort which would boost trade between Pakistan and Afghanistan, he expressed.
+It was a joint effort that would boost trade between Pakistan and Afghanistan, he expressed.

-Shahid said that the closure of the Pak-Afghan border had disrupted the country remaining trade with Afghanistan.
-He welcomed the opening of border for exports and urged the government to allow import from Kabul.
+Shahid said that the closure of the Pak-Afghan border had disrupted the country’s remaining trade with Afghanistan.
+He welcomed the opening of the border for exports and urged the government to allow imports from Kabul.

-A senior official at Torkham border told this scribe that the National Command and Operation Center, a high level body leading the country’s fight against the COVID-19, took the decision of opening the Torkham and Chaman crossings with Afghanistan in Khyber Pakhtunkhwa and Balochistan provinces.
+A senior official at the Torkham border told this scribe that the National Command and Operation Center, a high-level body leading the country’s fight against COVID-19, took the decision of opening the Torkham and Chaman crossings with Afghanistan in Khyber Pakhtunkhwa and Balochistan provinces.

-Confirming the development the official said Torkham border would remain open for 24 hours a day and 6 days a week (except Saturday) for cross-border trade activities.
-He said unlimited number of trucks loaded with transit and other private goods would be allowed per day to cross the borders.
+Confirming the development the official said the Torkham border would remain open 24 hours a day and 6 days a week (except Saturday) for cross-border trade activities.
+He said an unlimited number of trucks loaded with transit and other private goods would be allowed per day to cross the borders.

-He said proper standard operating procedures (SOPs) and guidelines for both the bilateral trade activities and Afghan transit trade were placed at top conditions to allow pedastrian and vehicles movement across the border.
+He said proper standard operating procedures (SOPs) and guidelines for both the bilateral trade activities and Afghan transit trade were placed at top conditions to allow pedestrian and vehicle movement across the border.

 Pakistan had closed its borders with Afghanistan but announced in April to reopen the two border crossing points thrice a week to facilitate cargo trucks and containers to enter Afghanistan.
-However, Afghan traders say that thousands of their containers of transit goods are stucked at the Karachi port caused them unaffordable financial losses.
+However, Afghan traders say that thousands of their containers of transit goods are stuck at the Karachi port causing them unaffordable financial losses.